Best Cornbread Dressing Recipe

 • In a skillet, melt butter and sauté onions and celery until vegetables are translucent, about 8 minutes.
 In a small bowl, whisk eggs.

-• Add eggs, onions, celery, broth, white bread, poultry or Creole seasoning, mushroom soup, salt and pepper to the cornbread.
-Mix thoroughly and spoon into prepared casserole.
-Place in pre-heated oven for 35 - 40 minutes or until golden.
+• Add eggs, onions, celery, broth, white bread cubes, poultry or Creole seasoning, mushroom soup, salt and pepper to the cornbread.
+Mix thoroughly and spoon into prepared casserole pan.
+Place in pre-heated oven and bake for 35 – 40 minutes or until golden brown.

 If you like this recipe, please give it a star rating to help other cooks find it!